EduardSchwarzkopf/pecuny/README.md

-# monika-backend-v2
+# Pecuny
-Monika backend written with fastapi
+Budgeting app written in FastAPI with Jinja2.
+This is my learning project for various subjects:

+- Domain Driven Design
+- Architecture
+- Async
+- API Development
+- what else there is in a project

 ## Dev notes

 ### Starting backend

-Database and User-Manager
+Database
-`docker compose --profile up -d `
+`docker compose up --profile dev -d `

 FastAPI in docker
 `docker run --name=monika --rm -dp 8000:8000 --env-file .env monika`